 New year, same you?
 Tips for a healthy lifestyle if fitness is your New Year resolution

-The start of a new year brings new goals for many but studies show only 25% of people actually stay committed to their New Year resolutions.
+The start of a new year brings new goals for many but studies show only 25% of people actually stay committed to their New Year's resolutions.

 Personal Trainer Roberto Rubaldino Jr. said getting fit is the most common goal he hears about.